-- A. Meet admission requirements as follows: - Apply to Delta State University Graduate and Continuing Studies - o Complete the Robert E. Smith School of Nursing Program application. - GPA of 3.0 or better upon entry into the program with an overall 3.0 GPA upon completion of the Bachelor of Science in Nursing degree. - A grade of "C" or better in all non-nursing (pre-requisite) support courses. - An analytic score of 3.0 or better on the Graduate Record Exam (MSN degree requirement). - At least one year of continuous clinical nursing experience as a Registered Nurse for Nurse Administrator and Nurse Educator. - At least one year of continuous clinical nursing experience with patient contact as an RN within the past three years for Nurse Practitioner. - Submission of a resume. - A copy of a current unencumbered license to practice as a Registered Nurse in Mississippi or in the state in which the student will perform clinical.
+- A. Meet admission requirements as follows: - Apply to Delta State University Graduate and Continuing Studies - o Complete the Robert E. Smith School of Nursing Program application. - GPA of 3.0 or better upon entry into the program with an overall 3.0 GPA upon completion of the Bachelor of Science in Nursing degree. - A grade of "C" or better in all non-nursing (pre-requisite) support courses. - An analytic score of 3.0 or better on the Graduate Record Exam (MSN degree requirement). - At least one year of continuous clinical nursing experience with patient contact as an RN within the past three years for Nurse Practitioner. - Submission of a resume. - A copy of a current unencumbered license to practice as a Registered Nurse in Mississippi or in the state in which the student will perform clinical.
 Individuals who hold a restricted license may or may not be eligible for admission. - Three current (<1 year) letters of professional/academic reference.
 At least one reference must be academic in nature. - Completion of an interview conducted by Robert E. Smith School of Nursing faculty. - A grade of "C" or better on a graduate level pathophysiology course (prerequisite) (Applies only to Nurse Practitioner and Educator Tracks). - A grade of "C" or better on an introductory course in Statistics (MSN degree requirement). - B. 1.
 Complete a health and immunization form provided by the Robert E. Smith School of Nursing, evidence of personal health insurance, and current BLS certification (infant, child, adult) after being accepted for admission. - 2.
 Comply with Mississippi legislative statues and regulations regarding criminal background checks by having fingerprints and a criminal background check completed.
 Any cost of this requirement will be the student's responsibility.

-Admission Requirements
+Post BSN Admission Requirements

-- A. Meet admission requirements as follows: - Apply to Delta State University Graduate and Continuing Studies - o Complete the Robert E. Smith School of Nursing Program application. - Bachelor of Science degree in Nursing with a GPA of 3.0 or better. - An analytic score of 3.0 or better on the Graduate Record Exam (MSN degree requirement). - At least one year of continuous clinical nursing experience as a Registered Nurse for Nurse Administrator and Nurse Educator. - At least one year of continuous clinical nursing experience with patient contact as an RN within the past three years for Nurse Practitioner. - Submission of a resume. - A copy of a current unencumbered license to practice as a Registered Nurse in Mississippi or in the state in which the student will perform clinical.
+- A. Meet admission requirements as follows: - Apply to Delta State University Graduate and Continuing Studies - o Complete the Robert E. Smith School of Nursing Program application. - Bachelor of Science degree in Nursing with a GPA of 3.0 or better. - An analytic score of 3.0 or better on the Graduate Record Exam (MSN degree requirement). - At least one year of continuous clinical nursing experience with patient contact as an RN within the past three years for Nurse Practitioner. - Submission of a resume. - A copy of a current unencumbered license to practice as a Registered Nurse in Mississippi or in the state in which the student will perform clinical.
 Individuals who hold a restricted license may or may not be eligible for admission. - Three current (<1 year) letters of professional/academic reference.
 At least one reference must be academic in nature. - Completion of an interview conducted by Robert E. Smith School of Nursing faculty. - A grade of "C" or better on a graduate level pathophysiology course (prerequisite) (Applies only to Nurse Practitioner and Educator Tracks). - A grade of "C" or better on an introductory course in Statistics (MSN degree requirement). - B. 1.
 Complete a health and immunization form provided by the Robert E. Smith School of Nursing, evidence of personal health insurance, and current BLS certification (infant, child, adult) after being accepted for admission. - 2.
 Comply with Mississippi legislative statues and regulations regarding criminal background checks by having fingerprints and a criminal background check completed.
 Any cost of this requirement will be the student's responsibility.